shin19991207/yaml-language-server/README.md

 ## Integrating

-yaml-language-server can be integrated with editors, IDEs, CLIs, and other tools that support the Language Server Protocol.
+The language server can be integrated with editors, IDEs, CLIs, and other tools that support the Language Server Protocol.
 See [Clients](#clients) for known integrations.

-You can also launch the server directly and connect to it from your own LSP client.
+The server can also be launched directly and connected to an LSP client.

-### Using the npm Package
+### Using the npm package

 Install yaml-language-server globally: